 On top of that, the story of this bill’s provenance is bizarre and highly recommended reading for any lawmakers considering it.
 In short, the HTPA is part of a multi-state effort coordinated by the same person behind a bill to delegitimize same-sex marriages as “parody marriages.”
 In this post, however, we’ll be focusing on the policy itself….

-There’s an excellent chance that this person is not actually a “conservative” activist (whatever that means) but a social destabilizer working for the same interests that control antifa.
+Such a paper trail would be a fruitful source of blackmail intelligence as well.
+In any case, there’s an excellent chance that this person is not actually a “conservative” activist (whatever that means) but a social destabilizer working for the same interests that control antifa.
 Sound crazy?
 See:

 Problem, reaction, solution: